It seems as though the Empire are their own worst enemy, in terms of how they represent themselves on the world stage.

 True, within the Federation and the Alliance, along with the various minor nations, true slavery isn’t endorsed and regulated by the state.
 All nations struggle constantly with the persistent, industrial-scale scams that steal people – especially foreigners seeking a means of immigration – into forced servitude.
 Such operations take advantage of people’s willingness to uproot, and exploit them, tricking them with the promise of a right of residence in exchange for paid work.
 And what they get, of course, is isolation, effective imprisonment, harsh and abusive conditions and meagre – if any – payment.

-But no-one calls this ‘slavery’, though there’s no question that this is what it is, and it’s freely acknowledged as such by those who are involved in it.
+But no-one calls this ‘slavery’, though there’s no question that this is what it is, and it’s freely acknowledged as such by those who are perpetrating it.
 The public of all nations would surely rally against it if it was given its true name.
 As it is, those who fall victim to such exploitation are reviled in the nations that unwittingly host them.
 They’re written off, dismissed as ‘scrounging immigrants’: even where their living conditions are squalid, their freedoms restricted, their remuneration pitiful to non-existent, people are eager to believe the tabloid lies that this is all part of some malicious plot by the slaves to hog resources and steal the good life from under the established citizenry.

 No, the nations won’t call this ‘slavery’, because to admit that slavery goes on within one’s own country would be shameful.